Hooey Logo

 Hooey Logo History

-The owner, who was well-versed in both types of extreme activities, named the brand.
-For authenticity, he chose a term popular among cowboys, skateboarders, and surfers.
+The owner, well-versed in both extreme activities, named the brand.
+He chose a popular term for authenticity among cowboys, skateboarders, and surfers.
 Thus, the active sports-style brand celebrates Western culture, adapting it for the mass consumer.
 The slang word “hooey” has several meanings.
 One of them is “half-hitch,” used by surfers when tying up before starting.
 The second relates to common exclamations used by bull riders in the arena.
-So, it’s a very widespread term, existing since 1872 – the time of the first rodeo.
+So, it’s a widespread term, existing since 1872 – the time of the first rodeo.

 What is Hooey?